mle86/dotfiles/README.md

 ## Some less-boring aliases and functions in .bash_aliases

 * **keep:** `IGNOREEOF=99`
-	This causes the bash shell to ignore to Ctrl-D logouts.
+	This causes the bash shell to ignore Ctrl-D logouts.
 * **c99:** `gcc -O -std=c99 -Wall -Wextra -pedantic`
 * **ga:** `git add -p`
 * **gd:** `git diff --diff-algorithm=minimal`
 * **gdc:** `git diff --diff-algorithm=minimal --cached`

 * **tf:**
-	A `tail -n0 -f` abbreviation.
+	A *tail -n0 -f* abbreviation.
 	Syntax: `tf [LOGFILE=/var/log/syslog]...`

 * **todo:**
 	Greps all files in the current directory for 'TODO'.
-	Greps all files in other directories instead if there are any arguments.
+	Greps in other directories instead if there are any directory arguments.
 	Also greps all plain files which are given as arguments.
 	Syntax: `todo [TARGET=.]...`

 * **grepf:**
-	A combination of `find -name` and `grep`.
+	A combination of *find -name* and *grep*.
 	Uses the *~/bin/g* script.
-	Syntax: `grepf FILEPATTERN [GREP-OPTIONS...]
-GREP-PATTERNS...`
+	Syntax: `grepf FILEPATTERN [GREPOPTIONS...]
+GREPPATTERNS...`
 	Example: `grepf '*.php' '<? '` to find all usages of the obsolete short opening tag.

 * **dx:**
-	A `docker exec` shortcut.
+	A *docker exec* shortcut.
-	Without any arguments, it lists the currently-running containers (`docker ps`).
+	(Without any arguments, it lists the currently-running containers (`docker ps`).)
 	Syntax: `dx CONTAINERNAME [COMMAND=$SHELL]`

 * **T:**
-	Creates a new file from a template in *~/.templates/* and opens it with vim.
+	Creates a new file from a template in *~/.templates/*, then opens it with vim.
-	(If a file with the same name already exists, it won't be overwritten.)
+	Existing files will simply be opened, not overwritten.
 	Syntax: `T [FILENAME=test.sh]`